-The truth is, these scams works by fooling you into giving out your own password blindly, one of the requirement set out by these hackers is the sending of your own user name and password to an account the scammer owns.
-Usually it has a very suspicious name to it, for example email@example.com (example) or firstname.lastname@example.org (example).
-How does it work?
+The truth is, this scam works by fooling you into giving out your own password to a stranger via email, one of the requirement set out by these hackers is the sending of your own user name and password to a fake ‘password recovery’ account supposedly managed by the email provider.

 These hackers claimed that there is a bug in the Hotmail, Gmail or Yahoo mail system and by emailing your user name, your password and your spouse’s /friend’s /enemy’s email address to the designated email address, a reply together with the requested password would arrive in your inbox within a day or two.
 Truth is, you’ve been conned into giving out your password, thus allowing the hacker unrestricted access into your email account.

-The bottom line is, never reveal your password to a stranger, not even Microsoft’s hotmail team members, and your password can be retrieved with the ‘lost password’ feature in hotmail or any other email system.
+The bottom line is, never email your password to a stranger, not even Microsoft’s hotmail team members or Google administrator, and your password can be retrieved with the ‘lost password’ feature in hotmail or any other email system.

 02 – Why It Is Impossible To Hack